L42i/SCKinect/doc/docs/api/cpp-interface.md

 };
 ```

 This class is responsible for acquiring frames from the Kinect and feeding them to OpenPose.
-See [User Input](../components/user-input.md) for more details.

 ### WUserOutput Class